sri-shubham/crumbs/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/sri-shubham/crumbs.svg)](https://github.com/sri-shubham/crumbs/stargazers)
 [![GitHub Issues](https://img.shields.io/github/issues/sri-shubham/crumbs.svg)](https://github.com/sri-shubham/crumbs/issues)

-Crumbs is a lightweight, flexible error handling library for Go that adds context to your errors.
-It's designed to enhance error reporting while maintaining full compatibility with the standard library.
+Crumbs is a rich observability library for Go that bridges the gap between error handling and structured logging.
+It allows you to attach rich, structured data ("crumbs") to your errors and context, which can then be automatically extracted by your logger or error reporter.
+This ensures that every error log contains the full context needed for debugging, without cluttering your function signatures.

 ## Features

-- **Key-Value Context**: Attach key-value pairs ("crumbs") to errors for better debugging and logging
+- **Rich Observability**: Carry structured data through your call stack and attach it to errors automatically
+- **Logger Enrichment**: Feed your structured logger (like `slog`) with rich context captured deep within your application logic
-- **Context Integration**: Automatically gather context information from Go's `context.Context`
+- **Context Integration**: Seamlessly propagate observability data via Go's `context.Context`
 - **Standard Library Compatible**: Works seamlessly with `errors.Is`, `errors.As`, and `errors.Unwrap`
-- **Optional Stack Traces**: Record stack traces when needed
-- **Logging Friendly**: Easily extract structured data for your logging system
+- **Zero-Allocation Hot Paths**: Optimized for high-performance applications with zero-allocation operations for common tasks

 ## Installation